 This website is intended to provide information about the function of soil in the ecosystem for the purpose of organic farming.
 It contains very detailed information and several sections with information about soil organisms and their roles in the ecosystem, descriptions of chemicals commonly found in soil, and soil tests.
 The information provided is very specific and has several good references.
-Overall I gave this website a score of 8+/10.

 “Contamination of the Soil and Water Environment by Heavy Metals in the Former Mining Area of Rudňany (Slovakia)” (2014)

 This site contains a peer-review journal called the Soil and Water Research.
 This journal contains several soil studies such as the “Contamination of the Soil and Water Environment by Heavy Metals in the Former Mining Area of Rudňany (Slovakia).”
 This soil study investigates soil and water contamination in the former mining town of Rudňany.
 In this area, metal pollutants were detected in soil and water samples.
 This particular site contains significant information about soil and water pollutants and their effects on the environment’s agriculture.
 Although this site contains helpful information, there were not any reference links.
-This site received a score of 8.22.

 “Department of Soil Science.”
 (2001)